s-te-ch/wispers-access/coolify-plan.md

 ## Suggested order

-1. Connector engineering first: items #1, #4 (multi-share, container plumbing) —
+1. Connector engineering first: the container image (#4) — reconcile wrapper +
-   none Coolify-specific, all needed under any outcome. (#2 host:port and #3 WebSockets already done.)
+   supervisor + conventions plumbing — which is also where #1 (multi-share) is realised, plus a graceful-SIGTERM handler in `serve`.
+None Coolify-specific, all needed under any outcome. (#2 host:port and #3 WebSockets are done.)
 2. Both gating design decisions (#8 admin access, #9 target discovery) are settled, so engineering can proceed without further blocking decisions.
 3. Then the runtime CLI subcommands (#7: invite/members/revoke) and host-header